WEDNESDAY, OCT 14 2020 - MONDAY, NOV 30 2020

 Michael Krenn, Matthias Gredler, and Eugenia Radoslava together form a trio with an extraordinary line-up: piano, cello and saxophone.
 Originally planned as an in-house concert at the ACFNY, the artists will create a music video made in the Bank Austria Salon in the old town hall in Vienna.

-The TRIO SAPIACE music video will be exclusively debuted on this ACFNY YouTube Channel link on October 14th, 2PM (EDT).
+The TRIO SAPIACE music video was exclusively debuted on this ACFNY YouTube Channel link on October 14th, which you can watch below.

 Ludwig van Beethoven: Variations on a theme from Georg Friedrich Händel's oratorio "Judas Maccabäus" for piano and violoncello, WoO45